maxqwars/cibm19-bot/README.md

-# RCIBM - Cyberdrug Bot
+# RCIBM - Cyberdruzhina Bot

 Source code of Telegram bot for organizing the work of volunteers and volunteers in the Cyberdruzhina squads at the Regional Center for Information Security 🛡️ of Youth of the Republic of Khakassia.